-A new “Hotel Story”, entitled Mr Smith Sees Red, is due out this autumn.
+A new “Hotel Story”, entitled Mr Smith Sees Red, now out.

-Mr Smith Sees Red will be my 11th Hotel Story.
+Mr Smith Sees Red was my 11th Hotel Story.
 I write a new one each year as a birthday present to my girlfriend Gözde, who is a hotel general manager.

 In Mr Smith Sees Red, Ms N’s new deputy at the hotel, Mr Smith, seeks to support an anti-prostitution drive by the country’s morally irreproachable Prime Minister Kaya, whose hypocrisy was first exposed in the story The Two Rooms.
 Ms N believes Mr Smith’s actions are hostile to women; and corrupt.